Kong/docs.konghq.com/app/_src/gateway/upgrade/dual-cluster.md

 _Traffic is gradually switched over to the new deployment, until all API traffic is migrated._

 This method has limitations on automatically generated runtime metrics that rely on the database.
+During the upgrade, some runtime metrics (for example, the number of requests) are sent to two databases separately.
+Since the metrics between the databases are not synced, metrics will not be accurate for the duration of the upgrade.

-For example, if the Rate-Limiting-Advanced (RLA) plugin is configured to store request counters in the database, the counters between database X and database Y are not synchronized.
+For example, if the Rate Limiting Advanced (RLA) plugin is configured to store request counters in the database, the counters between database X and database Y are not synchronized.
 The impact scope depends on the `window_size` parameter of the plugin.
-{% if_version eq:3.4.x %}
-Similarly, the same limitation applies to Vitals if you have a large amount of buffered metrics in PostgreSQL.
-{% endif_version %}
-{% if_version lte:3.3.x %}

 Similarly, the same limitation applies to Vitals if you have a large amount of buffered metrics in PostgreSQL or Cassandra.
-{% endif_version %}

 ## Prerequisites